Megill earns 1st win, Alonso homers twice as Mets blank Jays

 Megill (1-0) allowed two hits, walked one and struck out five as the rookie right-hander lowered his ERA to 2.10 a few hours after the Mets bolstered their injury-plagued rotation by acquiring Rich Hill from Tampa Bay.
 New York has eight starters on the injured list, including ace Jacob deGrom.

+Megill said he hadn’t yet collected any mementoes from the win but had already secured the ball from his hit, an opposite-field single in the fifth off Matz.
+The crowd of 28,126 gave him a warm ovation as he stood at first base.

+“For a moment, I didn’t realize it was going on, just because I blacked out from getting a hit,” Megill said.
+“It was pretty cool.
+Something I’ll remember forever.”

 Alonso continued his post-Home Run Derby surge, hitting a two-run shot off former teammate Steven Matz (8-5) in the first inning before adding a solo blast off Ryan Borucki in the eighth.

-Alonso has four homers in his last four games.
+After each blast, Alonso carried a stuffed horse through the Mets’ dugout.

+“The horse was in the dugout and I hit two homers,” Alonso said.
+“I think it’s working so far.”

 The Blue Jays got just one runner beyond first base against Megill and a trio of relievers.
 Bo Bichette drew a one-out walk in the first and stole second as Vladimir Guerrero Jr. struck out but was stranded when George Springer — who was pursued by the Mets in the offseason before signing a six-year deal worth $150 million with Toronto — popped out to shortstop.